Philip L. Dobereiner. CDV Photographer in Caledonia from 1864 -1885

 A good life.
 He lived in the perfect moment in time to be part of the CDV era.
 A young man reinvents himself by coming to America.
 Lives in Montgomery and Elmira for 13 years; in a time when having your photo taken was finally available and affordable to anyone; and everyone wanted their photo taken.
 I would love to know more of his decade in America and where he learned photography.
 Did he leave America because he was drafted?
 Maybe.
 Nonetheless, Its understandable why he left.
 The Civil war had been going on for 4 years by the time he was drafted.
 By then it must have seemed as if the War had gone on forever and would never end.

 So he has to start all over once again; but now he has a partner with Anna, together as a team they build a life in Guelph, Ontario.
 He rebuilds his business, a new archive, continues to consistently improve on his work and grow their family with Anna.
 Together they have 5 children.
 He dies in 1901 at the age of 72.
 The year the Brownie camera is now in the hands of anyone who has one dollar to buy one; the price he charged for 12 photos.
-Philip Dobereiner arrived at the beginning of the carte de visite & photo parlor era, and left as it ended.
-How wonderful.

 Sources: